-Myki (pronounced as "my key") is a smart card ticketing system for users of public trains, trams and buses in Victoria.
-It provides seamless travel between all modes of public transport.
+Myki (pronounced as "my key") is a smart ticketing system for users of public trains, trams and buses in Victoria.
+It provides easy to use and seamless travel between these modes of public transport.

-The Myki reusable plastic card stores credit for public transport usage.
-It can be added to at any time at Myki machines, designated retail outlets, by phone or on the internet at www.myki.com.au.
+The credit balance on a Myki rechargeable plastic card can be added to at any time at Myki machines, designated retail outlets, by phone or on the internet at www.ptv.vic.gov.au/tickets/myki.
 Alternatively, you can set up automatic top-up of your Myki from your bank account or credit card, ensuring you will always have credit available for travel.

-Children aged 3 years or under travel on public transport for free, thus they do not require a Myki card.
+Children aged 3 years or under travel on public transport for free, thus they do not need to use Myki.

 Myki is the only ticketing system in use within metropolitan Melbourne and surrounding regional areas where your journey does not extend further from Melbourne than Ballarat, Bendigo, Geelong (including Bellarine Peninsula), Seymour and Traralgon.
 Outside of that area, you will require a paper ticket.

 Paper V/Line tickets